nand-n/gopher/README.md

 The Pointers is a memory adress

 In go , a pointer refers to a varibale that holds the memory adress.
 Pointers are a powerfull feature that allows you to directly manipulate memory and build complex data structure like linkedlist , trees and more .

+### Dereferencing pointers

+Is geting the value out of the memory adddress or simply getting value of that memeory address , that allows to directly manipulate the vlaue.